-(Formerly HIST-242) The course will explore the key political, social, cultural, and economic events in American society in the 19th Century.
+(Formerly HIST 242) The course will explore the key political, social, cultural, and economic events in American society in the 19th Century.
 Discussions will focus on the individuals, issues, ideas, and events most responsible for shaping modern America.
-Prerequisite: ENGL 095 and READ 095 with a minimum grade of C or ENGL/ 095 with a minimum grade of C or assessment at college-level reading and writing.
+Prerequisite: ENGL/ 095 with a minimum grade of C or equivalent.